axelboberg/bridge-plugin-cron/README.md

-# cron-bridge-plugin
+# bridge-plugin-cron
 Cron-based triggers for Bridge.
-This plugin let you schedule playout based on cron expressions.
+This plugin lets you schedule playout based on cron expressions.

 ## Table of contents
 - [Installation](#installation)